Washington Nationals Are World Series Bound For The First Time In Club History

-The Washington Nationals secured their passage to the 2019 World Series on Tuesday night knocking off the Cardinals 7-4 to ensure a four-game sweep and the mark the first time in franchise history that the team has made it to the Fall Classic.
-According to a report by the New York Times, this marks the first time in 86 years that a World Series team has played in the nation’s capital.
-Those decades of pain and disappointment saw the departure of two previous franchises and years of underachievement by the Nationals before they finally broke through in a yea that they were far from the favorites in the National League.
+The Washington Nationals secured their passage to the 2019 World Series on Tuesday night by knocking off the Cardinals 7-4 to ensure a four-game sweep.
+For the first time in franchise history, the team has made it to the Fall Classic.
+According to a report by The New York Times, this marks the first time in 86 years that a World Series team has played in the nation’s capital.
+Those decades of pain and disappointment saw the departure of two previous franchises and years of underachievement by the Nationals before they finally broke through in a year that they were far from the favorites in the National League.

 The Washington Nationals are now the first D.C.-based team since the 1933 Senators to make it to the World Series.
-Unlike the former reputations of Boston and Chicago, Washington D.C. has flown under the radar as a tortured baseball town, mostly in part to the absence of any team in the city for 33 years.
-But while the Nationals have only played in the city since 2005, it has been a long road of disappointment since they arrived from Montreal It was fitting that Ryan Zimmerman played first base in that closeout game, as his career began when he was called up from the minors in that first season.
+Unlike the former reputations of Boston and Chicago, Washington, D.C., has flown under the radar as a tortured baseball town, mostly in part by the absence of any team in the city for 33 years.
+But while the Nationals have only played in the city since 2005, it has been a long road of disappointment since they arrived from Montreal.
+It was fitting that Ryan Zimmerman played first base in that closeout game, as his career began when he was called up from the minors in that first season.

 Still, the season ended with 93 victories and a place in the Wild Card game, coming from behind to defeat the Milwaukee Brewers and setting off an incredible run that saw them pull off a five-game upset to knock out the Los Angeles Dodgers before they steamrolled the Cardinals in the championship round.